oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

    You can see that the problem was solved and that the customer is happy at the end of the chat.
 We've just applied the power of LLMs to your organization's private data.

+   Prompt engineering is a process.
+You will iterate on the language used to summarize support chat until you get the the type of response you need.

 ## Task 2: Organize and execute GenAI projects
-This workshop uses a `GENAI_PROJECT` table to organize prompts and queries that are applied different use cases.
+You will likely use GenAI for many different projects where you need to apply analytics to data in Autonomous Database.
+This workshop uses a `GENAI_PROJECT` table to organize prompts and queries that are applied to different use cases.

 1. Let's take a look at the current projects: